nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

    :depth: 2

 The radio coexistence feature allows the application to interface with several types of packet traffic arbiters (PTAs).
-PTAs arbitrate the requested radio operations between all radios to avoid interference, providing better radio performance to devices using multiple interfering radios simultaneously, like a combination of IEEE 802.15.4, Bluetooth® Low Energy (LE), and Wi-Fi®.
+PTAs arbitrate the requested radio operations between all radios to avoid interference, providing better radio performance to devices using multiple interfering radios simultaneously, like a combination of IEEE 802.15.4, Bluetooth® Low Energy (LE), and Wi-Fi.
 The arbitration algorithm used can vary between PTAs.

 .. note::